Photo: Pawel Kazmierczak/Shutterstock

 Summering in the Greek islands isn’t just for British royalty anymore.
 And, unfortunately, that’s kind of the problem.
 The places that have given the islands their worldwide reputation for white-walled cliffside villages, ancient ruins, and stunning blue water are full.
 Hit a beach in Santorini this time of year, and you’ll be hard-pressed to find someplace to put a towel.
 Drinks at bars in Mykonos are as much as they are in Manhattan.
 It’s generally just a tourism glut.

 The good news is that Greece has over 6,000 islands, and not all of them are over-touristed.
-Sunvil, a UK-based independent tour operator, analyzed search data for Greek islands and found the destinations that have seen the greatest increase in search traffic — signaling that while these underrated islands are devoid of crowds, they likely won’t stay that way for long.
-Here are the top 10 islands in Greece to plan a trip to before everyone else does.
+Some islands are beginning to draw more interest but still feel untouched — for now.
+Here are the dreamiest islands in Greece to plan a trip to before everyone else does.

 Photo: Nejdet Duzen/Shutterstock

 Remember in high school when you had to memorize that formula for the side lengths of a right triangle?
 You can thank Samos, birthplace of the great mathematician Pythagoras who gave us the Pythagorean theorem, for that.
-His old thinking cave is near the town of Isomata, though aside from a sweeping view down the south side of Kerkis mountain, you won’t find much there.
+His old thinking cave is near the town of Marathokampos (not Isomata), and while there’s not much to see aside from a sweeping view down the south side of Mount Kerkis, it’s still a fun bit of trivia to tack onto a hike.

-Ninth-grade-geometry tourism aside, Kerkis and its almost-twin peak Ampelos dominate the skyline.
-Hikes up those mountains offer the most rewarding views of the island, but if you’d rather spend your vacation without leg cramps, you can also enjoy the perfect weather at spots like Potokaki Beach and Kokkari, where sunset drinks are among the best in the world.
+Ninth-grade-geometry tourism aside, Kerkis and its almost-twin peak, Ampelos, dominate the skyline.
+Hikes up those mountains offer the most rewarding views of the island.
+But if you’d rather spend your vacation without leg cramps, you can kick back at Potokaki Beach or in the harbor town of Kokkari, where sunset drinks are among the best on the island.

 Photo: giovannifederzoni/Shutterstock

-If you want an island where you can just land, strap on your sneakers, and explore some of the most beautiful beaches in Europe, Koufonissi is your spot.
-Or, more specifically, Pano, or Upper Koufonissi.
+Looking for an island where you can just land, grab your swimsuit, and explore some of the most beautiful beaches in Europe?
+Koufonisia is your spot.
+Or, more specifically, Pano, or Upper Koufonisia.
 This region of the Cyclades is actually three islands, though Pano is the only one really set up for visitors.
 Land ashore and throw on some sunscreen, then begin your trek around the two-square-mile island, stopping at any beach you can find.
-Back on the main settlement, seaside tavernas await to refuel you after a long day.
+Back in the main settlement, seaside tavernas await to refuel you after a long day.

 Photo: Georgios Tsichlis/Shutterstock